liferay-search/liferay-docs/en/user/articles/100-web-experience-management/02-authoring-content.markdown

 section.
 A content writer or marketer could then create any number of articles, all having a uniform style based on the structure.

-In @product@, those articles could be added to pages across the site, or displayed dynamically with tools like the Asset Publisher and Web Content Display Pages.
+In @sharepoint@, those articles could be added to pages across the site, or displayed dynamically with tools like the Asset Publisher and Web Content Display Pages.